Landlord Red Flags: What Tenants Notice

 Digital dashboard with data streams and notifications highlighting landlord communication skills relevant to managing tenant red flags

-As a Texas landlord in Amarillo or the wider Panhandle, you might think tenant screening is where all the red flags are found.
-But have you ever flipped the coin?
-Tenants notice red flags in landlords just as sharply—and these warning signs can make or break your ability to attract and keep quality renters.
+As a Texas landlord in Amarillo or the wider Panhandle, you might think tenant screening is where all the warning signs show up.
+However, tenants notice landlord red flags just as fast, and those signs can affect your ability to attract and keep quality renters.

 Digital dashboard with communication icons